 There are no street marches, no sit-ins or sit-downs, or picket signs hoisted over the shoulders of converts as they circle the local mega mosque.
 No one is talking about boycotting anything and there are no specific demands anymore.
 It is as organic a revolution as there ever was.
 This is a low decibel revolution that doesn’t really seem like a revolution at all in the conventional sense.
 Nevertheless, there is a revolution going on in Muslim America; it is growing, and before it is over, it will likely reverberate into every corner of every mosque in the United States.

-The good news is that American Muslim communities all over the country are starting to address these issues incrementally as immigrant communities, masjid boards and imams across the country genii to make purposeful and courageous strides at inclusion and dialogue.
-However, it is a complex, often controversial, and sometimes incendiary conversation and not always easy to unpack.
+The good news is that more and more American Muslim immigrant communities are starting to address these issues incrementally, masjid boards and imams across the country are slowly beginning to make purposeful and courageous strides at recognition, inclusion and honest dialogue.
+However, this conversation is complex, scary, and revealing, and many Muslims are just too afraid to have it.
+It is a controversial, and sometimes incendiary conversation that evokes a lot of emotion and is not always easy to unpack.

 Racism, and issues relating to race in Muslim relationships in the United States, is a tough, touchy topic.
 In June 2015, journalist Zeba Khan wrote a very good article in Aljazeera about the problem entitled; “American Muslims have a race problem”, and in June 2002, almost 15 years ago to the day, I wrote an article entitled “Racial Politics in Muslim America”.
 The responses in my inbox were overwhelming.
 It was like I discovered something.
 However, it wasn’t that I discovered anything new; it was that I dared to speak publicly about race relations in Muslim America.
 Many convert and born Muslims from different nationalities applauded the piece and thought it was an honest depiction of reality.
 Others, nearly accused me of treason for bringing the subject up in a public forum, especially as it was within a year of 9/11.